 Performance-Based Transport Selection selects the optimal transport based on the policy selected in the SD-WAN settings of the custom connection object.
 Only UDP transports with Dynamic Bandwidth and Round Trip Time Detection enabled are included in the Performance-Based Transport Selection policy.
-The transport selections are made from the point of view of the SD-WAN master.
+The transport selections are made from the point of view of the SD-WAN primary.
 The following policies are available:

 - Optimize for Round Trip Time – Traffic is sent through the VPN transport with the lowest Round Trip Time.
 If the Round Trip Time changes, the selected transport is also updated.

-- Optimize for Inbound Bandwidth – Traffic is sent through the VPN transport with the highest available downstream bandwidth for the QoS class from the SD-WAN master's point of view.
+- Optimize for Inbound Bandwidth – Traffic is sent through the VPN transport with the highest available downstream bandwidth for the QoS class from the SD-WAN primary's point of view.
 No-delay traffic uses the total bandwidth as the criteria.
 Standard traffic uses the total bandwidth minus the no-delay traffic to make the decision of which transport to use.

-- Optimize for Outbound Bandwidth – Traffic is sent through the VPN transport with the highest available upstream bandwidth for the QoS class from the SD-WAN master's point of view.
+- Optimize for Outbound Bandwidth – Traffic is sent through the VPN transport with the highest available upstream bandwidth for the QoS class from the SD-WAN primary's point of view.
 No-delay traffic uses the total bandwidth as the criteria.
 Standard traffic uses the total bandwidth minus the no-delay traffic to make the decision of which transport to use.

-- Optimize for Combined Bandwidth – Traffic is sent through the VPN transport with the highest bandwidth calculated by adding the upstream and downstream bandwidths from the SD-WAN master's point of view.
+- Optimize for Combined Bandwidth – Traffic is sent through the VPN transport with the highest bandwidth calculated by adding the upstream and downstream bandwidths from the SD-WAN primary's point of view.
 If other traffic is also using this transport, this might not correlate with the highest available bandwidth.
 Again, the same logic applies for no-delay and standard traffic.
 No-delay traffic uses the total combined bandwidth as the criteria.
 Standard traffic uses the total bandwidth minus the no-delay traffic on the transport to make the decision.